anilkunwar/batterymaterial_informatics2025/README.md

 [![machinelearningbatterytensormechanics](https://img.shields.io/badge/integratedknowledgegraphbatterydegradation2-streamlit-red)](https://knowledge-graph-integrated-categories2.streamlit.app/)

-## Battery Reliability LLM
+## Battery Reliability Knowledge Graph LLM
-A chat engine for interactive understanding of battery damage and reliability
+A chat engine for interactive understanding of battery damage and reliability through knowledge graph

 Parameter extraction is within the Numerical Scope of Battery Reliability but Insight Generation is not Constrained to the Database